genropy/genropy_saved/docs/genro/database/packages/webpages/introduction.rst

                  This convention allows to keep order in your project.

     #.
-A set of webpages not related to database tables used for other services (login...)
+A set of webpages not related to database tables used for other services